wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 ----------------

 This is definitely my highest priority project.
-It has the most users and with my friend `Eric Holscher`_ leaving on a `long hike`_ soon I'll be the primary caretaker of the project.
-I have various issues to work architecturally which are moderately boring or security related so I wont go into those.
+It has the most users and with my friend `Eric Holscher`_ soon leaving on a `long hike`_, I'll be its primary caretaker.
+I won't go into the moderately boring or security-related architectural issues.

-I've already started into one of my goals which was to clean up the code base.
-I've gotten the files to all comply to flake8_ which is a big step forward.
-Next I will be cleaning things up so the project is closer to what I am used at work, which also gives us a style guide we can simply just cite.
+I've already started into one of my goals: cleaning up the code base.
+I've gotten all the files to comply to flake8_; a big step forward.
+Next, I will refactor closer to what the style guide we use at work, giving us a style guide to cite.

-During that work, I'll be changing out the log in system to `Mozilla Persona`_ and eliminate the need for passwords.
-Also, I'll be trying to add more tests to the system, both unit and integration as currently our coverage is scarily scant.
+During that work, I'll change the log in system to `Mozilla Persona`_, eliminating the need for passwords.
+I'll also work to increase our scant unit and integration test coverage

 .. _`Read the Docs`: https://readthedocs.org/
 .. _`Eric Holscher`: http://ericholscher.com/